by James L. Rubart

 A number of years ago a friend of mine gave a secret scholarship so a writer could attend the Mt Hermon Christian Writer’s Conference.
 She says it’s a treasured memory, primarily because she gave it without any possibility of the person giving anything in return.
 Hmmm, I think there’s a lesson here.

 Dying To Self

-When we truly die to self (yeah, like that's easy) we are able to give from a full heart with no expectation of what will come back to us.
+When we truly die to self or maybe better said, fully align ourselves with Christ (not not the easiest task) we’re able to give from a full heart with no expectation of what will come back to us.
 There is such freedom and joy in that!

-No matter how long you've been on this writing journey, there are people ahead of you.
+No matter how long you’ve been on this writing journey, there are people ahead of you.
 And no matter how short, there are people behind you.
 So go crazy, and take a moment to tell that person ahead of you how much they have inspired you.
-That's such a gift.
+That is a significant gift.